Mohammed-AhmedAF/ARM/tiva-c/Examples/Stopwatch_LCD/readme.md

 # Stopwatch
 ## Summary
 A digital stopwatch usign ARM cortex M4 based TM4C123GH6PM.
-SysTick is used for timing.
+Using foreground-background architecture and SysTick is the source of timing.

 # Features
 * Pause count using button